lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 .. image:: obconf-mv-resize.png

-The :guilabel:`mouse` tab use the focus follow mouse tab is if you move the mouse over the window it will automatically focus on that window.
+The :guilabel:`Mouse` tab use the focus follow mouse tab is if you move the mouse over the window it will automatically focus on that window.
 To automatically focus windows when the mouse cursor when the mouse pointer check the :guilabel:`Focus windows when the mouse pointer moves over them`.
 To change your focus to a new window check/uncheck the checkbox :guilabel:`Move focus under the mouse when switching desktops`.
 If you move a window with a keyboard shortcut and a different window is under it check the :guilabel:`Move focus under the mouse when the mouse is not moving` checkbox.
 The checkbox :guilabel:`Raise windows when the mouse pointer moves over them` moves the window up in the layers.
 The :guilabel:`Double click on the titlebar` drop down of doubleclicking on the titlebar what option fo to shade or maiximize the window or custom actions which lubuntu has set to maximize.

-On the :guilabel:`desktops` tab to change number of desktops press the up arrow to add an additional desktop or the down arrow to reduce the number of virtual desktops.
+On the :guilabel:`Desktops` tab to change number of desktops press the up arrow to add an additional desktop or the down arrow to reduce the number of virtual desktops.
 When switching desktops there is  a checkbox to show a notification and a field for how many miliseconds to show that notification for.
 If you want to rename a desktop double click on the desktop name and type the name of the desktop you want.

 .. image:: obconfdesktop.png

-To make a margin on your desktop on which nothing is placed you can set pixel margins on each side with the :guilabel:`margins` tab.
+To make a margin on your desktop on which nothing is placed you can set pixel margins on each side with the :guilabel:`Margins` tab.
 The fields :guilabel:`Left`, :guilabel:`Top`, :guilabel:`Right`, or :guilabel:`Bottom` each have a field for each number of pixels as a margin.